postmanlabs/labs-docs/_posts/01_postman/09_monitors/2017-05-04-viewing_monitor_results.md

 The main timeline shows all past runs of the monitor.
 Each bar signifies one run of the monitor.

-The red graph indicates failing tests.
-The blue graph shows the total response time (of all the requests) over time.
+Red indicates failing tests.
+Blue indicates the total response time of all the requests over time.
 These visuals are a great way to measure performance improvements when you’ve made changes to your infrastructure.

 [![monitors timeline](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitoring-results-page.png)